jambesh/Data-Prep-Tableau/Popular Baby Name SSA/Readme.txt

 2) Extract the  year from the file name
 3) Append the year to the content of the file like :  YEAR:NAME:GENDER:NUMBER OF BABY OF THAT GENDER IN THAT YEAR

-Will do it using Tableau Prep : <br>
+Will do it using Tableau Prep :
 1) Open Tableau Prep.
 2) Unzip the names.zip file that was downloaded from SSA website.
 3) Connect to text file and use "Multiple file with pattern" - this will scan all the files in the name directory as all file have similar naming convention.